SUBASH-R-007/User-Interface-Design/README.md

 # User-Interface-Design
-Repository for User Interface Design Course at Rajalakshmi Engineering College
+Repository for CS23A34 - User Interface Design Course at Rajalakshmi Engineering College SUBASH R - 240701538